MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/resources-troubleshoot-guide.md

 MAKES hosting image creation may fail due to Azure outages or failures.
 If you cannot reach your MAKES status endpoint (http://<deploymentName>.<deploymentRegion>.cloudapp.azure.net/status), please try creating the MAKES hosting image again using the command line tool(kesm.exe).

-## BuildIndex job stuck with no task failures
+## MAKES BuildIndex job hangs with no task failures

 The underlying worker node for a BuildIndex job may have gone into an error state.
 Check the node status using the following steps: